AsutoSSH/Operator-Fill/README.md

 3(-5) will not give -15.
 Valid format is 3*(-5).

-PS: For anyone looking at the source codes and scratching their heads wondering what alien language has this guy written I WILL ADD COMMENTS FOR EACH AND EVERY STEP EVENTUALLY.
+PS: For anyone looking at the source codes and scratching their heads wondering what alien language this guy has written I WILL ADD COMMENTS FOR EACH AND EVERY STEP EVENTUALLY.

-BTW this is my First code that I'm uploading to github and I started C(my 1st programming language) about 2 months prior to releasing this Program to the public and this is technically my 3rd C++ program and I think you guys would like it.
+BTW this is my First code that I'm uploading to github and I started C (my 1st programming language) about 2 months prior to releasing this Program to the public and this is technically my 3rd C++ program (basically me telling I am new to these stuff) and I think you guys would like it.

 Also I am aware that this code is not even close to as efficient as it can be so I am open to suggestions.
 I did this for fun and also severly underestimated the sheer time and complexity of this program.